jessp01/devilspie2/README.md

 Tips:

-* If you're going to be testing certain window properties a lot, it's best to assign those property values to variables then to test the variables.
+* If you're going to be testing certain window properties a lot, it's best to assign those property values to variables and then test against these.
-* String comparison is case sensitive.
+* String comparison is case-sensitive.
 Comparing `SomeProgram` with `someprogram` will not report equality.